SintLucasAllStars/ChildsPlay/README.md

 ### Hide-and-seek
 https://en.wikipedia.org/wiki/Hide-and-seek

+You can choose any of the variants of the game.
+And even make up your own.
+For the purpose of this assignment, hiding might mean "sneaking as well", meaning the hider(s) can move around during the game trying to avoid the seeker(s)
+The human player could play as a hider or a seeker or both.
+Depending on your interpretation and adaptation of the game.

 ### Tag
 https://en.wikipedia.org/wiki/Tag_(game)

+This is a classic, not much to say about it.
+As an interesting example, PacMan could be seen as a great implementation of Tag.

 ### Duck Duck Goose
 https://childhood101.com/games-for-kids-how-to-play-duck-duck-goose/

+This one is less known but still widely played around the world.
+There is a lot of interesting material on the mechanics of this game.

 ### Scarecrow tag
 https://childhood101.com/games-for-kids-how-to-play-scarecrow-tag/
+Same as Tag with an interesting twist.

 ### Please mister crocodile
 https://childhood101.com/games-for-kids/

+Interpret as you will.
+This game has some interesting choices and modes for the AI.

 ### Whats the time Mr Wolf
 https://childhood101.com/games-for-kids-how-to-play-whats-the-time-mr-wolf/

+The balancing between when, and how many, steps to call and the size of each step have a lot of interesting strategies for the AI.

 ## Topics covered in the block